joel16/CMFileManager-PSP/README.md

 - Auto USB mount (with ef0:/ and ms0:/ support for PSP GO).
 - Dark theme mode.
 - Browse other drives like flah0, flash1 and UMD (if not using PSP GO).
+- Screenshots in .BMP format.
+Use L + R to capture a screenshot.

 **Buttons:**